yshalsager/telegram-feedback-bot/README.md

 - `poetry install`
 - `python3 -m src`

-## Bot commands
+## Usage

+### Builder

-- `/start`, `/help` - sends the main menu
+- `/start`: sends the main menu to create and manage bots.

-### Admin commands
+- `@bot manage`: list bots to enable or disable.

-- `/broadcast` - sends a message to all bot users and groups.
+- `/broadcast`: sends a message to all bot users.
 Send as a reply to a message previously sent to the bot.
-- `/restart` - restarts the bot.
+- `/restart`: restarts the bot.

+### Bots

+- `/start`: says hello.
+- Send a message, it will be forwarded to the bot owner or group.
+- Owner can reply to the message and it will be forwarded to the user.
+- `/broadcast`: sends a message to all bot users.
+Send as a reply to a message previously sent to the bot.
+- `/stats`: shows bot statistics.